bgermann/cforms2/readme.txt

 == Upgrade Notice ==

+= 14.6.8 =
+There are full German and Italian translations available now.

 = 14.6.7 =
 This is only compatible with Wordpress 3.5+.
 Version 3.3 and 3.4 support is dropped.